 Welcome to Denmark

-If you are in Denmark to work, study etc., you are probably entitled to study Danish for free.
+If you are in Denmark to work, study etc., you are probably entitled to study Danish for a reduced tuition fee - DKK 2.000 per module.
 The Danish course takes place in a language school – Sprogcenter og Sprogskole – where you will attend classes with other foreigners, who have recently arrived in Denmark.

 Important about the right to Danish lessons

-You are entitled to attend a free Danish course for up to three years from the date of which your local municipality – kommune – have send you a letter with information about your right to Danish course.
-It is optional for you to participate in the Danish course – but remember that you have to enroll within the three years.
+You are entitled to attend a Danish course at a reduced tuition fee for up to 3,5 years (42 months) during the first five years of your stay.
+Your local municipality – kommune – will send you a letter with information about your right to Danish course.
+Within one month of receiving the letter, you are to contact your local language school / sprogcenter to discuss your participation.

 The three Danish courses